 In this course, students use the microcomputer in managerial accounting.
 Emphasis is on a variety of software programs for managerial accounting applications.
 Upon completion of this course, the student will be able to use various managerial accounting software programs.

-Prerequisite: BUS 241 and local laws affecting payrolls.
-Prerequisite: BUS 241 or permission of the instructor
+Credits: 3 Prerequisites: BUS 241